grokability/laravel-levelup/README.md

 The `up()` method in that migration file is where you put the Laravel code to create/modify tables, and the `down()` method is where you put the code to reverse it.
 For example, if you were creating a new table named `florms`, the `up()` method would contain the code to create the `florms` table, and the `down()` method would contain the code to drop that new table.
 Each migration should have an `up()` and a `down()`, and every `up()` should be reversible by the `down()`.

 Once you've written your `up()` code, save that file, then execute `php artisan migrate`.
 You'll see the migration get executed in the screen output.
-If you need to make a change to that migration before you commit, you can run `php artisan db:rollback` and reverse that migration.
+If you need to make a change to that migration before you commit, you can run `php artisan db:rollback` and reverse that migration, make your changes, and run `php artisan migrate` again.
+Once you're satisfied with your schema, you should commit and push that change.

+When you execute `php artisan migrate`, Laravel will automatically populate the built-in `migrations` table to tell the application which migrations have already been run - which means a migration will never be run twice unless it throws an error while executing the migration.

 _Always use migrations, and never edit a database migration that has already been checked in and pushed_.